Gyakobo/Cross-Hairs/README.md

 ## Introduction

-I always had a passion for mathematics, physics and programming.
+To start off, I always had a passion for mathematics, physics and programming.
 The world always seemed quantifiable and boring to me, thus I always reverted to coding.
 I specifically loved exploiting game and physics engines.
 Making up glamorous formulas predicting the gravitational trajectory of an object always fascinated me.
 Having heard of the Hackathon, I was sort of pushed into making my own physics from scratch.

+This project tries to simulate fluid dynamics, and fluid viscosity.